 To make it more realistic, here are the sample photos I took using the Redmi 1S.

 In this photo above, notice that the subject is against the light.
-But look at the red shirt of Pachi, it shows real color even on a challenged lighting condition.
+But look at the red shirt of Pachi, it shows real color even on a challenging lighting condition.

 And in the video department, the Redmi 1S delivered well as if you are using a high-end smartphone.
-The 8MP performed like of those phones with 13MP.
-Here’s a sample video I took from the Ms. Quezon City Diamond Jubilee beauty pageant.
+The 8MP performed like those phones with 13MP.
+Here’s a sample video I took from the Ms. Quezon City Diamond Jubilee’s beauty pageant.

 Here’s shorter clip taken on a daylight in McKinley Hill.